 Orwell’s work reflects this observance of the world.
 To George Orwell nothing was scarier than a strong central government that would remove liberties and freedoms from its populace in the name of security.

 This is the recurring theme in his foundational texts 1984 and Animal Farm.
 In both of these monumental works Orwell provides a world where in the name of security the people have given up their natural ingrained rights.
-As a result totalitarianisms rises even out of utopia governments such as in Animal Farm.
+As a result, totalitarianism rises even out of utopian governments such as in Animal Farm.

 Today we often hear of words that directly come out of Orwell’s work and are highly critical of strong central government actions.
 These words are normal such as “big brother” and “thoughtcrime.”

 From Orwell’s work his biggest influence remains the creation of strong representative governments and the pushing towards world peace.
 Today few authors are cited more in United Nations meetings as Orwell.

 Because of his impact upon our modern society he remains one of the greatest and most influential writers in history.

 Gabriel Garcia Marques